SnoringCatGames/surfacer/README.md

 - We treat horizontal and vertical motion as independent to each other.
 This greatly simplifies our calculations.
+  - We calculate vertical motion up-front, and use this to determine times for each step and constraint of the motion.
+Knowing these times makes the horizontal min/max calculations easier.
 - We have a broad-phase check to eliminate possible surfaces that are obviously out of reach.
   - TODO: describe it
 - We record a set of all Surfaces that have been collided with during the overall edge-calculation traversal.